 The proof of our expertise though lies in the success of our students.
 St Leonards has been ranked top of the Sunday Times ‘Parent Power’ table as Scotland’s top performing Sixth Form in 2015 and 2016 measuring IB/A Level results**.

 Please play the video below to listen to some of our IB Diploma students, past and present, for their opinion of their IB qualification.
-The soundtrack to this short film was even composed by IB student David Behrens.
+The soundtrack to this short film was composed by IB student David Behrens.

 Every year our school leavers go on to top universities throughout the world.
 Recent destinations have included Oxford, Cambridge, St Andrews, Glasgow, Edinburgh, Exeter, Durham, York, London School of Economics, Munich, Boston and Toronto.
 Courses have included Law, Medicine, International Relations, Engineering, Chemistry, Art and Geology.